tangway/tangway.github.io/_posts/2023-11-26-expressjson.md

 ## So why is it needed for POST requests and not for GET and DELETE requests?

-GET and DELETE send data as url parameters or as query strings so they can be accessed directly in the request object using req.params or req.query.
+GET and DELETE send data as url parameters or as query strings so they can be accessed directly in the request object using `req.params` or `req.query`.
 Whereas POST, PUT and PATCH send raw data in the stream of the request object.

 But where is this raw data in the request object?
 If you use `console.dir(req, {depth: null})` to unnest all the properties of the request object into 2700+ lines you would not find it.